3 4 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Intimacy and Regulation Norms

-Social rituals that promote eye contact, touch, and vulnerability depend on neuromodulators like acetylcholine.
+Social rituals that promote eye contact, touch, and vulnerability depend on neuromodulators like ACh.
 Cultural scripts about “calm presence” are partly neurochemical expectations.

 Depictions in Media